 Common Dumbbell Curl Mistakes

-A mistake you’ll see a lot of beginners make, especially when they’re using too much weight, is bending their back to get the weight up.
+A mistake you’ll see a lot of beginners as well as teenage girls and boys make during workout, especially when they’re using too much weight, is bending their back to get the weight up.
 This way they are “cheating” on their curls by recruiting their core and back muscles instead of isolating their biceps.

 This not only takes away from the effectiveness of the exercise, it can also be dangerous.
 By bending backwards you’re putting your spine in a compromised position, while also bearing a heavy load, which can result in serious injury.